 Mnemonic for derivative of inverse hyperbolic function

-Today, I remember a mnemonic, and thought I should share it with you.
-I hope it will help you to remember the derivative of inverse hyperbolic function.
-When I was taking Calculus course in my high school, my teacher told us to memorize for the next class; the derivative of inverse trigonometry function and inverse hyperbolic function.
+Today, I remember a mnemonic and thought I should share it with you.
+I hope it will help you to remember the derivative of an inverse hyperbolic function.
+When I was taking a Calculus course in high school, my teacher told us to memorize for the next class; the derivative of inverse trigonometry function and inverse hyperbolic function.
 First, I start memorizing the derivative of all the inverse trignometry functions.
-As soon as I finished memorizing for the second ones, I kept on forgetting the first ones.
-I realised it quickly that they are seemingly similar expression.
+As soon as I finished memorizing the second one, I kept on forgetting the first one.
+I realised quickly that they were seemingly similar expressions.
 So, I made the mnemonic.

 Before I tell you the mnemonic, please see the below table of formulae.
-You will notice the same thing I realised.
+You may notice the same thing I realised.

 Inverse trigonometry function | Inverse hyperbolic function |